willfitzpatrick4/willfitzpatrick4.github.io/_posts/2018-05-22-/Project2.md

 ### Nozzle

 The nozzle is the component of the engine that converts the internal energy of the working gas into propulsive force.
-The power setting of the engine dictates the speed to which the nozzle accelerates the air (supersonic, subsonic or transonic).
-Likewise, the pressure values at the entry and exit have a bearing on the exit velocity of the flow.
+The power setting of the engine dictates the speed to which the nozzle accelerates the air (supersonic, subsonic or transonic) as well as the pressure values at the entry and exit.

-Propelling nozzles may have a fixed geometry, or they may have variable geometry to give different exit areas to control the operation of the engine when equipped with an afterburner or a reheat system.
-When afterburning engines are equipped with a C-D nozzle the throat area is variable.
-Nozzles for supersonic flight speeds, at which high nozzle pressure ratios are generated,[2] also have variable area divergent sections.[3]
+# The investigation

-# Aims and Objectives
+## Aims and Objectives

 The principle objective of this experiment was to discern the overall performance levels of an AMT Olympus turbojet engine.
 This was achieved through analysing the performance and component efficiencies at various flight stages.
 These corresponded to fundemental s.
 These results were juxtaposed with those of typical larger scale gas turbine engines.